Famous Rivers in Ottawa and their Tributaries

 Photo by Kyle Mesdag on Unsplash

-The rivers in Ottawa have been important to Ottawa and its neighboring areas for eons.
-In addition to their cultural significance, the rivers have definitely contributed to making Ottawa, Canada’s capital city, the hub for culture, history, and innovation it is today.
+The rivers in Ottawa have been necessary to Ottawa and its neighboring areas for eons.
+In addition to their cultural significance, the rivers have contributed to making Ottawa, Canada’s capital city, the hub for culture, history, and innovation it is today.

 Ottawa is located within the province of Ontario and shares a border with Quebec.
 This city is a unique blend of both urban culture and natural beauty.
-The rivers in Ottawa City allow the community to thrive and provide recreational opportunities such as boating, snorkeling, and fishing.
+The rivers in Ottawa City allow the community to thrive and provide recreational opportunities such as boating and fishing.

 Rivers in Ottawa